sgneves/cpp/README.md

 # C++

-This repository contains the following projects programmed in C++:
+This repository contains the following C++ projects:
-* C++ Primer - programming exercises of the book written by Stanley Lippman.
+* C++ Primer - Programming exercises of the 5th edition of C++ Primer written by Stanley Lippman.